Khovanov homology detects the trefoils: Background

 \subsection{Instanton Floer homology}

 This section provides the necessary background on instanton Floer homology.
 Our discussion is borrowed from \cite{km-excision}, though we include proofs of some propositions and lemmas which are familiar to experts but do not appear explicitly elsewhere.
 Our description of the surgery exact triangle is taken from \cite{scaduto}.
+All surfaces in this paper will be orientable.

 Let $(Y,\alpha)$ be an \emph{admissible pair}; that is, a closed, oriented 3-manifold $Y$ and a closed, oriented 1-manifold $\alpha \subset Y$ intersecting some embedded surface transversally in an odd number of points.
-We associate the following data to this pair: \begin{itemize} \item A Hermitian line bundle $w \to Y$ with $c_1(w)$ Poincar\'e dual to $\alpha$; \item A $U(2)$ bundle $E \to Y$ equipped with an isomorphism $\cinvt: \wedge^2 E \to w$. \end{itemize} The \emph{instanton Floer homology} $I_*(Y)_\alpha$ is the Morse homology of the Chern-Simons functional on the space of $SO(3)$ connections on $\operatorname{ad}(E)$ modulo determinant-1 gauge transformations, as in \cite{donaldson-book}.
+We associate the following data to this pair: \begin{itemize} \item A Hermitian line bundle $w \to Y$ with $c_1(w)$ Poincar\'e dual to $\alpha$; \item A $U(2)$ bundle $E \to Y$ equipped with an isomorphism $\cinvt: \wedge^2 E \to w$. \end{itemize} The \emph{instanton Floer homology} $I_*(Y)_\alpha$ is the Morse homology of the Chern-Simons functional on the space $\cB=\cC/\cG$ of $SO(3)$ connections on $\operatorname{ad}(E)$ modulo determinant-1 gauge transformations, as in \cite{donaldson-book}.
 It is a $\ZZ/8\ZZ$-graded $\C$-module.

-\begin{notation} Given disjoint oriented $1$-manifolds $\alpha,\eta\subset Y$ we will use the shorthand as it will make the notation cleaner in what follows. \end{notation} For each even-dimensional class $\Sigma \in H_d(Y)$, there is an operator as described in \cite{donaldson-kronheimer}.
+\begin{notation} Given disjoint oriented $1$-manifolds $\alpha,\eta\subset Y$ we will use the shorthand as it will make the notation cleaner in what follows. \end{notation} For each even-dimensional class $\Sigma \in H_d(Y)$, there is an operator defined by a cohomology class in $H^{4-d}(\cB)$; these are introduced in \cite[\S7.2]{km-excision} as a straightforward adaptation of a construction for closed 4-manifold invariants in \cite{donaldson-kronheimer}, though they had already appeared in some form in \cite{munoz}.
 These operators are additive in that Moreover, any two such operators commute.
 Using work of Mu\~noz \cite{munoz}, Kronheimer and Mrowka prove the following in \cite[Corollary~7.2]{km-excision}. \begin{theorem} Suppose $R$ is a closed surface in $Y$ of positive genus with $\alpha\cdot R$ odd.
 Then the simultaneous eigenvalues of the operators $\mu(R)$ and $\mu(\pt)$ on $I_*(Y)_\alpha$ belong to a subset of the pairs